About SCARC

 The SCARC is an affiliated member of the Wireless Institute of Australia (WIA), which is the National representative body for all amateurs in Australia.
 All SCARC members are encouraged to become a member of the WIA, as they are the recognised body who advocate for the Amateur Operators perspective where current and prospective legislative changes affect the Amateur Community.

-Our permanent Clubrooms are located in Seaford, at the Seaford Meadows Scout Group hall, who have provided us with a permanent home for the Members and room for an operational Radio Shack VK5ARC.
-Our Temporary Clubrooms were at the Port Noarlunga CWA Hall, on the corner Margaret Street and Witton Road Port Noarlunga.
-Prior to that, the Clubrooms were previously located in Hackham, at the Hackham Scout Hall 16 Roberts Road Hackham.
+Our NEW Clubrooms are located in Seaford, at the corner of Hastings and Tongalla Streets, where we meet weekly.
+Our previous Clubrooms were located at the Seaford Meadows Scout Hall, where before that we were at the Port Noarlunga CWA Hall on the corner Margaret Street and Witton Road Port Noarlunga.
+Prior to that, the Clubrooms were previously located at the Hackham Scout Hall 16 Roberts Road Hackham.
 The Clubrooms were originally located for a considerable many years at the site of the Karawatha Community Hall in Baden Terrace O'Sullivan Beach.

 Membership is open to ALL interested persons, with the only requirement being a genuine interest in Amateur Radio.
 We especially welcome the youth of the community, of whom we feel amateur radio as a fantastic leisure activity, as well as providing a social outlet for them.
 An amateur radio interest may well lead to a career in communications, broadcasting, computers or even electronics.
 Our membership is a broad group, made up of people of all professions, trades and callings.
 Many of our members include non-technical backgrounds, like farmers, builders, musicians and retirees to name but a few.

-The SCARC meets every Thursday evening at the Clubrooms 11 Railway Road Seaford Meadows, from 7:30pm till usually 9:30pm.
+The SCARC meets every Thursday evening at the Clubrooms 11 Hastings Street Seaford, from 7:00pm till usually 9:00pm.

 The fourth Thursday is usually reserved for General Meeting Nights, which allow both the passing of information on to members as well as to allow the managing of club business.
 Our radio shack uses the station Callsign VK5ARC, which is open for operation each week allowing members without their own equipment, to get a "hands on" experience with the HF, VHF, UHF and other communications facilities available.
 Visitors wishing to see a working amateur station in operation, can see exactly what amateur radio is all about, with the chance of exposing the hobby to a greater number of people.

-The club also has members who are facilitators for examinations for the Amateur Aparatus License for Foundation, Standard and Advanced.
+The club also has members who are facilitators for examinations for the Amateur Class License for Foundation, Standard and Advanced.
 There are members who are more than willing to help guide you in your study to obtain your license, as well as members more than happy to provide help with problems in understanding the related topics and questions involved with not only the theory examination, but also the whole exam process.
 The SCARC objectives include the encouragement of all members to obtain their highest Amateur Status, plus the furtherance of high standards of Amateur Radio in all practices and technical knowledge.
 Thus we try to encourage all members in attaining their highest possible potential, while providing plenty of support and guidance to help them achieve this.
+We regularly run Foundation courses on demand, so contact Secretary for further information.

 The SCARC Members actively participate in outside organisations which incorporate amateur radio, also allowing us to provide a community support role for events held both in Adelaide in the state of South Australia.
-These organisations include: The Wireless Institute Civil Emergency Network Inc. (WICEN), which are written in to the South Australian State Disaster Plan, where they provide support communications in times of natural disasters and major social and sporting events.
+These organisations include: The Wireless Institute Civil Emergency Network Inc. (WICEN SA), who provide support communications in times of natural disasters and major social and sporting events.

 The SCARC regularly participate in contests throughout the year, which includes setting up and operating portable stations, to run continuous for a 24hr period, logging contacts for resulting in scoring points.
 The winner is the station who logs the most contacts within the time limit.
-The contests we have participated in include: Remembrance Day Contest , John Moyle Field Day , VHF/UHF Field Day.
+The contests we have participated in include: Remembrance Day Contest , John Moyle Field Day , VHF/UHF Field Day, Australia Day Contests when possible.

 This involves the organising for operating a large fully portable amateur station, in sometimes remote locations operating continuous for up to a 24 hour period.
 The station requires the construction and setup of - portable antennas, towers, coax feeders, generators and amateur radios.
 We can have more than 5 radios and operators simultaneously contesting on multiple bands, sometimes multiple modes, with the same Callsign attempting to contact as many stations as possible, for points in the contest.
 This can be both confusing and exhilarating at the same time, especially when it comes all together and you manage to pull it all off.
 At the completion of the contest, the collapsing and packing up of the station seems to be quicker than the setup, with the only thing left is to go home and recover from the lack of sleep you received over the entire weekend of the contest.